Talk to a Lawyer

 I-94 Date vs. U.S. Visa Expiration Date

-Know when your stay in the U.S. is up.
+Know when your stay in the U.S. is up and what happens if you don't leave on time.

 Applying for an Extension of a U.S. Visa or Change of Status

-The I-539 form & application requirements for obtaining an extension of your stay or a change to a new nonimmigrant status.
+The I-539 form and application requirements for obtaining an extension of your stay or a change to a new nonimmigrant status.

 If you are looking to extend your U.S. visa, or change your status to another visa, you'll be filing an I-539 application and related documents.
 Here's what to expect in filing fees and lawyer costs.

-Reasons a U.S. Tourist Visa Could Be Denied
+Reasons a U.S. Tourist Visa (B-2) Could Be Denied

 When and Why Your U.S. Visa Would Be Cancelled